sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### European Connects
 Given our recent knowlegde about English langauge, their occupational surnames are way easy to identify.
 So, it can be  a trade Clark (cleric who went out to houses to administer the services), Thatcher (tanner’s helper; one who worked with leather) other e.g., Baker, Cooper, Butcher, Shoe Maker or a general profession (e.g., Gardner, Sheppard).
 So, we will now touch upon some of the lesser known and with Indian connections.

 Dubash (duâ’ + ‘bhash’ = translator) as an occupation got started a post-European entry, but as a surname was first used by Hormasji Pestonji Shroff who migrated in 1852 and started his business in Karachi, by calling himself as Dubash.
+Inginear were the Engineer.

 In Goa you will find **Braganza** from the city of Bragança in Portugal.
 Its the name of the royal house whose members occupied the throne of Portugal.
 Same way we have D’Souza minor places in Portugal or Spain named Sousa or Souza.
 Da Silva came  name from Portuguese /silva/‘wood, thicket, bramble’.

 Chapman, or Chipman were the trader who bought and sold articles.
 It also led to the words ‘chap,’ ‘cheap’ and ‘chop’.